History of Nashville, Tennessee in Timeline

 June 26, 2015: First Same-Sex Wedding Officiated

-On June 26, 2015, as a council member, Megan Barry officiated at the city's first same-sex wedding.
+On June 26, 2015, Megan Barry, as a council member, officiated at the city's first same-sex wedding.

 On September 25, 2015, Nashville elected its first female mayor, Megan Barry.

 In 2015, Forbes put Nashville as the fourth Best City for White Collar Jobs.
+In 2015, Business Facilities' 11th Annual Rankings report named Nashville the number one city for Economic Growth Potential.

-2015: Nashville Sounds Moved to First Horizon Park
+2015: Sounds Moved to First Horizon Park

 2015: Projected Completion Date for West Bank Park